Online Regularization towards Always-Valid High-Dimensional Dynamic Pricing: Introduction

+In this work, we make the decisive observation that the always-validity of pricing decisions builds on the \textit{online regularization} scheme.
+This insight is drawn from an elegant interplay between sparse online statistical learning and non-asymptotic martingale concentration, which is desirable to establish the always-validity of pricing decisions.
+Such interplay leads us to propose a novel online regularization scheme: we identify uncertainties surrounding learned product demand parameters and regularize them to ensure the feasibility of iterating over all decision points within the pre-specified confidence budget.
+In such a sense, a successful always-valid high-dimensional dynamic pricing algorithm design will always return valid pricing decisions with high probability.
+Hence, we regularize sparse online statistical learning by quantifying and offsetting uncertainties evolving within the estimation process.

-In this paper, we aim to provide an always-valid online statistical learning procedure for high-dimensional dynamic pricing algorithms.
-A key ingredient of our approach is a novel \textit{online regularization} scheme for online lasso.
+We call this principle technical tool \textit{Optimistic Online LASSO} (\texttt{OOLASSO}): a novel \textit{online regularization} scheme for online lasso.
 Based on it, we propose an optimistic online regularized maximum likelihood pricing (\texttt{OORMLP}) algorithm.
-The \texttt{OORMLP} enjoys three major advantages: encode market noise knowledge into pricing process optimism; empower online statistical learning with always-validity over all decision points; envelop prediction error process with time-uniform non-asymptotic concentration bounds.
-These properties ensure the robustness of our algorithm in practical dynamic pricing problems.

-In theory, we develop a principal technical tool named \textit{Optimistic Online LASSO} (\texttt{OOLASSO}) and establish a non-asymptotic time-uniform oracle inequality of our estimator.
-The key idea is an extension of the non-asymptotic martingale concentration \cite{howard2018exponential,maillard2019mathematics} to ensure the always-validity warranty under a user-specified confidence budget.
-Built upon this time-uniform oracle inequality, we further show that our \texttt{OORMLP} algorithm achieves a logarithm regret.

-Finally, we conduct extensive numerical experiments to evaluate the performance of \texttt{OORMLP}.
-The results back up our theoretical superiority of \texttt{OORMLP} algorithm in its robustness against different demand uncertainties.
-Besides, we demonstrate how \texttt{OORMLP} utilizes the user-specified confidence budget into online regularization scheme to trade off price experimentation and exploitation to achieve a substantial regret reduction in finite time performance.
+The \texttt{OORMLP} enjoys three major advantages: encode market noise knowledge into pricing process optimism; empower online statistical learning with always-validity overall decision points; envelop estimation error process with time-uniform non-asymptotic concentration bounds.
+These properties ensure the validity and robustness of our algorithm in practical dynamic pricing problems.
+In theory, we establish (\texttt{OOLASSO}) a non-asymptotic time-uniform oracle inequality of our estimator.
+Such inequality is possible by our novel use of non-asymptotic martingale concentration inequalities \citep{maillard2019mathematics, howard2020time} to ensure the always-validity warranty under a user-specified confidence budget.
+Built upon this time-uniform oracle inequality, we further show that our \texttt{OORMLP} algorithm achieves a logarithm regret bound, which meets the information-theoretical lower bound in the literature (Theorem 5.1, \cite{javanmard2019dynamic}).
+In the experiment, we evaluate the performance of \texttt{OORMLP} in both synthetic and real data set.
+The results back up our theoretical superiority of \texttt{OORMLP} algorithm in its robustness perspective against different demand uncertainties.
+Besides, we demonstrate how \texttt{OORMLP} utilizes the user-specified confidence budget into an online regularization scheme to trade off price exploration and exploitation to achieve a substantial regret reduction in finite time performance compared to \texttt{RMLP} (\cite{javanmard2019dynamic}).